 - Charges for online hookups can not be turned in on your voucher unless it is charged on your hotel bill, which can be paid by disbursement if receipts are turned in.

 Your signature is required on the travel voucher with a date and title.
-Once the voucher is checked and all the information is correct, it is signed by the Chair, and then by the Unit Business Manager, Lois, and sent to the Controller’s Office for processing.
+Once the voucher is checked and all the information is correct, it is signed by the Chair, and then by the Unit Business Manager, Caroline, and sent to the Controller’s Office for processing.
 The sooner the travel voucher is processed by this office, the sooner it will appear as a direct deposit in your bank account.